paperless-ngx/paperless-ngx/docs/configuration.md

 #### [`PAPERLESS_CONSUMPTION_DIR=<path>`](#PAPERLESS_CONSUMPTION_DIR) {#PAPERLESS_CONSUMPTION_DIR}

-: This where your documents should go to be consumed.
+: This is where your documents should go to be consumed.
 Make sure that it exists and that the user running the paperless service can read/write its contents before you start Paperless.